Community Standards

 Be familiar with state and local laws and University policies regarding alcohol and other drugs.

-Cyber Citizenship Statement
+Digital Citizenship Statement

-Cyber Citizenship Statement
+Digital Citizenship Statement

 According to the Vanderbilt University Community Creed, Vanderbilt students strive to promote a culture of civility grounded in open, respectful, and neighborly interactions.
 This value extends beyond the Vanderbilt physical campus and into the digital environment where community members learn, work, and interact daily.
 This digital environment includes classroom learning platforms and social media platforms used for communication, including email, Zoom, Yik Yak, Twitter, GroupMe, Instagram, Greek Rank, Reddit, Tik Tok, Fizz, etc.

 As defined by the International Society for Technology in Education (ISTE), digital citizens “recognize the rights, responsibilities and opportunities of living, learning and working in an interconnected digital world, and they act and model in ways that are safe, legal and ethical.”
-To this end, the University has developed the Digital Citizenship Guidelines below in order to complement the Community Creed and help create, promote, and sustain a virtual world that is civil and respectful while demonstrating an openness to engage in productive conversations and online exchanges that acknowledge and value difference of opinion in a respectful way.
+To this end, the University has developed the Digital Citizenship Guidelines below in order to complement the Community Creed and help create, promote, and sustain a digital environment that is civil and respectful while demonstrating an openness to engage in productive conversations and online exchanges that acknowledge and value difference of opinion in a respectful way.
 While using technology and operating in the digital environment, Vanderbilt students are expected to abide by these guidelines, as well as the policies and regulations delineated in the Student Handbook, which apply to all students enrolled at Vanderbilt.

 Digital Citizenship Guidelines

-Consider how your interactions may or may not be furthering a community climate of openness/neighborly/respectful interactions:
+Consider how your interactions may or may not be furthering a community climate of openness/neighborly/ respectful interactions:

 Treating others with respect.

-Refrain from offensive name-calling, using hateful language, sending intimidating messages, engaging in unsolicited contact with others, or publicly disclosing someone else’s personal information (i.e., doxxing).
+Refrain from offensive name-calling, using hateful language, sending intimidating messages, engaging in unsolicited or unwanted contact with others, or publicly disclosing someone else’s personal information (i.e., doxxing).
 Additionally, always consider whether you have appropriate consent before using, reposting, or sharing the images of or content created by others.

 Being mindful of statements you make related to your safety and the safety of others.